AbdoArafh/advent-of-code-2021/README.md

 I'm realy proud of how this day went,

-Because it was very helpful that I used an OOP approach and had some cool visualizations at least in opinion
+Because it was very helpful that I used an OOP approach and had some cool visualizations at least in my opinion

 ![day4-screenshot](assets/day4.png)